RamyaBalasubramanian1/Fermented-Food-Manuscript/README.md

 # Manuscript
-Section-wise breakdown of final scripts codes to make the plots of each section
+Section-wise breakdown of final scripts employed to make plots depicted in the manuscript